Candlelight in Algeria: Plot

-Ahead of the conference, British agent Alan Thurston has been assigned to travel to Algiers to recover a camera containing photos that reveal where the meeting will take place.
+In flashback, ahead of the conference, British agent Alan Thurston has been assigned to travel to Algiers to recover a camera containing photos that reveal where the meeting will take place.
 Thurston is not aware of the meeting or the content of the photos, but he has orders to prevent the camera from reaching the Germans.
 He is shadowed by German spy Dr. Müller, who intends to steal the camera as soon as Thurston acquires it.